nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Edits the indicated task in a project.

 Format: `edittask (INDEX) [n/TASK_NAME] [tp/TASK_PROGRESS] [td/TASK_DEADLINE] `
-  - Edits the task at the specified index.
+  - Edits the task at the specified index
-  - The index refers to the index number shown in the displayed task list.
+  - The index refers to the index number shown in the displayed task list
-  - Any combination and any number of the subsequent fields above can be entered.
+  - Any combination and any number of the subsequent fields above can be entered
-  - The information entered will replace all the data in each respective field.
+  - The information entered will replace all the data in each respective field
-  - Task Name can be any alphanumeric value (containing only alphabets and / or numbers).
+  - Task Name can be any alphanumeric value (containing only alphabets and / or numbers)
-  - Task progress is a percentage value indicating how much of the task is done.
+  - Task progress is a percentage value indicating how much of the task is done
   - Task deadline is indicated by a date and time with the format *DD-MM-YYYY hh:mm:ss*

 Example: `edittask 3 tn/Finish project` changes the name of task 3 in the list to Finish project.

 ### Delete a task from the project `deletetask `

-Deletes a task and all associated information from the project
+Deletes a task and all associated information from the project.

 Format: `deletetask (INDEX) `

-- Deletes the project at the specified INDEX.
+- Deletes the project at the specified INDEX
-- The index refers to the index number shown in the displayed task list.
+- The index refers to the index number shown in the displayed task list
 - The index must be a positive integer 1, 2, 3, …​

 Examples: `deletetask 2` deletes the second task shown in the displayed task list.